green-code-initiative/ecoCode/RULES.md

 ## Deprecated rules

-This table lists rules proposed by the community but deprecated in ecoCode plugins with the justification.
+This table lists rules proposed by the community but deprecated in creedengo plugins with the justification.
 These rules will be completely deleted in next releases and moved to bottom deleted rules array.

 | Rule key | Language   | Name                              | Description                                                                                              | Invalidation                                                                                                                                                                      |